JulieKent/BootCamp_Final-Project4-ML/README.md

 ![Initial](Images/Initial_Data.png)

-A second table of data was sourced, again, from the same business although exported as a cross tab from the busness' Tableau envrionment which sources the related data from a SQL Management Server.
+A second table of data was sourced, again, from the same business although exported as a cross tab from the business' Tableau environment which sources the related data from a SQL Management Server.
 Again, this is data only accessible within the business and was filtered for a similar date range as the Genesys data prior to export and subsequent ingest into the study Databricks environment for further transformation.

 **Resulting Databricks Table**